How to Conduct an Ethical OSINT Investigation

 When it comes to using data, many modern organisations are faced with a dilemma.
 Failure to use the mountain of information that is increasingly available online can leave them open to risks that could have been easily identifiable.
 Yet making use of it can lead to ethical concerns and accusations of irresponsible data usage.
 The use of technology – which allows for more efficient data handling – can also provoke concerns around the ethics of mass data collection.

 However, ethical data collection is possible in OSINT investigations, especially if the right principles are implemented.
-In this article, we’ll explore practical ways of making sure your open source investigations are as ethical as possible.
+In this article, we’ll explore the different open source investigation best practices to use for source ethical investigations.

 Tip 1: Use publicly available data where possible